RetroReversing/retroReversing/categories/misc/Books.md

 This section will cover books available at the time when retro games were being created, for added context this section is broken down by year.
 The list of books in this section is not an exhaustive list and mainly includes books that would have been notable at the time.

 Some of the most note-worthy publishers for game development related books on this list are:
+* Charles River Media
 * Prima Tech [^2]
 * Sams.net
 * Waite Group Press [^1]
 * Wrox Press

+Some of the most prolific authors in the game development genre were:
+* **Jonathan S. Harbour** - Wrtoe over 20 programming books.
+Worked on the Sega Mega Drive version of "Wayne Gretzky Hockey" using a scripting language and Motorola 68K Assembly Language.

 ## Books First Published in 1978